Email Us at SeacoastNHCAN@gmail.com

 How It Works

-During the pilot project, participating restaurants will be given 50 reusable containers from FoodWare.
 The containers are tracked with a system akin to checking out library books.
-The customer downloads the FoodWare application on their smartphone, scans the restaurant QR code upon arrival and then scans the QR code on their containers.
-Through the FoodWare app, there is the ability to track personal impact using a variety of metrics such as the number of single-use containers avoided and CO2 emissions saved.
+The customer downloads the FoodWare application on their smartphone, scans the restaurant QR code upon arrival and then scans the QR code on their container(s).
+The customer is responsible for returning within two weeks (reminders are sent) and can return to any of the participating restaurants.
+To check the containers back in, the customer once again scans the restaurant QR onsite and then scans their container QR code.
 Restaurants are responsible for washing and sanitizing the used containers before reuse, just as they are for in-house reusable wares.